AlchlcDvl/TownOfUsReworked/README.md

 This mod is a mish mash of code and ideas from different games, mods and forks, mainly from Town Of Salem, Town Of Us Reactivated and The Other Roles.
 Enjoy the chaos that comes out as a result!

+> [!NOTE]
-Join our [Discord](https://discord.gg/cd27aDQDY9) if you have any problems or want to find people to play with!
+> Join our [Discord](https://discord.gg/cd27aDQDY9) if you have any problems or want to find people to play with!

+> [!NOTE]
-Check out the mod's [wiki](https://github.com/AlchlcDvl/TownOfUsReworked/wiki) for info!
+> Check out the mod's [wiki](https://github.com/AlchlcDvl/TownOfUsReworked/wiki) for info!

+> [!WARNING]
-Quick warning: This mod adds a whole LOT of stuff, and is currently not very beginner friendly.
+> This mod adds a whole LOT of stuff, and is currently not very beginner friendly.
 I've added a bunch of helpful wiki entries to make the mod easier to understand, but it's still a lot of reading you're going to have to do.

 -----------------------